 Amongst the backdrop of global uncertainty, what does the future of Canada look like?
 What could it look like?
-Here's Dan Pujdak, Executive Lead of Coeuraj Canada and Mike MacDonell, Director for Civil Society, discussing the considerations that Canada needs to make to build an inclusive, innovative, and sustainable future —a future founded on trust, shared benefit, and generational value.
+Here's Dan Pujdak, former Executive Directer at Coeuraj Canada and Mike MacDonell, Director of Strategic Development, discussing the considerations that Canada needs to make to build an inclusive, innovative, and sustainable future —a future founded on trust, shared benefit, and generational value.

 Dan Pujdak: Good morning, Mike!
 Trying to discuss the future of Canada is no easy feat, and to be able to do that fully will take longer than the span of a single conversation.
 But we need to start somewhere.
 I guess I’ll jump right in.
 First, in thinking about a good future for Canada, what are key areas the country has the most room for in terms of growth and transformation?

 Mike MacDonell: Starting off with an easy one, eh?
 That’s a great question, and to answer it, I think we have to define what we even mean by growth and transformation.
 If growth, exemplified by a growth in profit, is always the objective then can we truly ever be as inclusive and sustainable as we need to be to steward our planet and our communities forward?
 There will always be a delicate balance of interests and outcomes, so we need to first complicate the question in regards to our own beliefs around what good growth, innovation, and transformation are.
 What do you think?